U.S. Added 273,000 Jobs Last Month, But Economists Brace For Coronavirus Impact

 The share of American adults who are working or looking for work was unchanged last month.

-Average wages have increased 3% over the last year, a slight deceleration from the previous month.
+Average wages have increased 3% over the past year, a slight deceleration from the previous month.